Do you remember floppy disks? How about the 8-track? If so, you are officially old, congratulations!

-6. Fax machines have become obsolete
+6. Fax machines have also largely become obsolete

 Long before email and cloud storage, people used to send documents over the phone.
-This might sound inconceivable to younger generations but it was once common practice to transmit documents using audio-frequency tones over a phone line.
+This might sound inconceivable to younger generations, but it was once common practice to transmit documents using audio-frequency tones over a phone line.